Thomas-Gottwald/NLP4/READMENLP4.md

 ---
 ## NLP To the Rescue!
 (NLP4)

-A short description of the project’s purpose and main functionality. **What** does the project do?
-This project is an attempt to create a system which uses NLP techniques to aid authors in performing systematic literature reviews (SLR).
-This system offers some implementations of NLP techniques like text similarity and key word extraction.
+This project is an attempt to create a system which uses natural language processing (NLP) techniques to aid authors in performing systematic literature reviews (SLR).
+This system offers some implementations of NLP techniques like for exeample text similarity and key word extraction.
 Herby the current state of the project is focused on aiding the author in the search of relevant studies and the selection of relevant studies.